Mahfouz-z/HardCilk/README.md

 ### In the docker image terminal run this command to install necessary libraries
 >sh /mnt/post-script.sh

+## Running the architectural generator
+The architectural generator enables custom creation of the architecture described in the paper for any arbitrary task parallel algorithm described in [Cilk](https://dl.acm.org/doi/10.1145/209937.209958) syntax.
+1. Specify the JSON descriptor file for the code you to generate its circuit.
+An example descriptor for the fib example in the paper can be found in this [link](https://github.com/Mahfouz-z/HardCilk/blob/main/architecture-generator/taskDescriptors/fibonacci.json).
+2. In the architecture-generator directory run:
+   > exec sbt "runMain fullSysGen.CommandLineEmitter <path_to_JSON_file>"
+3. You can find the output Verilog files in the output directory under the architecture-generator directory.
+The output Verilog has AXI4 and AXI-stream interfaces that you can easily integrate with your PEs and memory system.
+The interfaces are also compliant with the Vivado IP integrator which makes it easier to connect the ports.

+## Running the paper evaluation
 ### In the docker image terminal run the following command to run the generator server, wait for the server to show that it is running before running the next command
 >cd ~/repos/HardCilk/architecture-generator/ && exec sbt "runMain fullSysGen.ServerEmitter"